metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Shaquil Barrett not falling for any of the Falcons' play-action.

 Tampa Bay starting this game with a number of miscues.
-A drop by their star wide receiver and two interceptions by Jameis.
+A drop by their star wide receiver and two interceptions from Jameis.

 The Buccaneers don't seem to care for any of Atlanta's play-action fakes.